This article was first published in August 2017 and updated in June 2018.

 This is considered the most expensive and luxurious resort in Malaysia so expect service and facilities to match, including a floodlit tennis court to play when the weather is less suffocating.

-Best Luxury Hotels Langkawi: The Datai – For a Jungle retreat
+4. The Datai – For a Jungle retreat in Langkawi

 Photo from The Datai Langkawi

-Secluded and unique, the Datai is located away from it all and on its own private beach.
+The Datai is located away from it all and on its own private beach and is one of the most secluded and unique hotels in Langkawi.
 The villas are set on the hill and have lovely views mostly of the jungle.
 This is a wild retreat, despite its beachside location, and all the rooms are surrounded by nature.
 Modern wooden rooms with open plan and real tranquility.
 Some have their own private plunge pools, some are on the beach (without the views) and some face a stream.

-You will be eating in as the resort is far from everything.
+You will be eating in unless you fancy taking cabs as the resort is far from everything.
 Coming to The Datai means truly disconnecting and retreating.
 Because the property is so large, there are buggies that will fetch you to and from the rooms and the main area.
-Its secluded jungle positioning makes it a great romantic getaway where you can hide and feel completely alone in your very own Tarzan and Jane dream.
+Its secluded jungle positioning makes it the perfect romantic hotel in Langkawi to hide and feel completely alone in your very own Tarzan and Jane dream.
 The hotel is part of The Leading Hotels of the World.

-Best Luxury Hotels Langkawi: Bon Ton – For a uniquely Malay experience
+5. Bon Ton – For a uniquely Malay hotel in Langkawi

 Photo from Bon Ton Resort Langkawi